GridTools/gridtools/docs/manuals/glossary/glossary.rst

     :ref:`execution-model`.

   Extent
-    The maximum relative offsets at which data is accessed around the :term:`Iteration Point`.
+    The maximum relative offsets along the coordinate axes at which data is accessed around the :term:`Iteration Point`.
 See section :ref:`stencil_operators`.

   GCL
     The |GT| Communication Module.
 See section :ref:`halo-exchanges`.